Azkali/ESP_I0/README.md

-ESPIO
+ESP_I0
 ======================
-# What is ESPIO ?
+# What is ESP_I0 ?

-ESPIO is, an OpenSource Wireless MusicPlayer, based on ESP32 (currently TTGO TM), using ESP-ADF library.
+ESP_I0 is, an OpenSource Wireless MusicPlayer, based on ESP32 (currently TTGO TM), using ESP-ADF library.

 The goal is to use the most of the ESP-ADF library to turn any ESP32 into a MusicPlayer ( including several screen drivers thanks to [Bodmer TFT_eSPI](https://github.com/Bodmer/TFT_eSPI)'s library).

-ESP_I/0 Functions and Buttons
+ESP_I0 Functions and Buttons
 =============================

 |Functions            | State |